Valley Performing Arts

 This will be an enjoyable and relaxed audition experience.
 Come prepared to share a funny story, a joke, a poem, an interesting anecdote or something else that will give you an opportunity to show us some of your character.
 You’ll also be asked to do some improvisation and/or a pantomime on a given subject and you may be asked to read a few lines from the script.
 These informal activities will help the director get to know you…how well you can emote, how comfortable you are using the stage, and how effective you are at telling a story both with your voice and your body.
 Every effort will be made to make your audition as enjoyable as possible.
 Want to have even MORE fun?
 Bring a friend (or two!) with you!
-To get a feel for the characters, click on links below for some sample pages from the script.

 We will begin rehearsing in June a few evenings a week and by mid-August, plan on rehearsing steadily up to four evenings each week.
 As we get closer to opening, there will be a trend toward five evenings a week as well as the possibility of rehearsals on the weekend.
 A complete rehearsal schedule will be given to the cast at the first rehearsal.
 Please come to the audition knowing when you will not be available for rehearsal.
 Think about vacation plans, school functions, church activities, etc. This show will run for four weekends with a minimum of 12 performances.
 Thursday evening shows and Saturday matinees are possible additions to the play schedule.